Richard Bey: People are Talking, 9 Broadcast Plaza, and The Richard Bey Show

 The show was a precursor to reality television, featuring a variety of games incorporating guests' stories, most notoriously "The Wheel of Torture", in which a guest would be strapped to a spinning wheel while a spouse or lover poured slime on them as punishment for a misdeed.
 The show was executive produced by Bob Woodruff and David Sittenfeld.

 Richard would frequently make fun of Jerry Springer on his show, as when he lost his contact lenses and was forced to wear eyeglasses, remarking, "Don't worry, you're not watching Jerry Springer" and showing Jerry in his "Bad Neighbors" segment, a reference to Springer's show being the lead-in or lead-out to Bey on many stations in the early-to-mid 1990s.
-He would also make light of Ricki Lake, Rosie O'Donnell, Phil Donahue, and Oprah Winfrey's shows.
+He also made light of Ricki Lake, Rosie O'Donnell, Phil Donahue, and Oprah Winfrey's shows.
+He also incorporated a lot of humor.
+One famous episode of his show under the title 9BP, was a controversial one dealing with Communism and had guest panels arguing.

 Bey also hosted a prime time show called "Night Games".
 It was short-lived but ran around the time his daytime show was at its peak.
-It ran after 10 o'clock and was a little more ribald with sexually clad women engaged in contests.
+It ran after 10 o'clock and was equally ribald with sexually clad women engaged in contests.

-Bey claimed his TV show was canceled in December 1996 (despite the high ratings it maintained) as a direct result of doing a program with Gennifer Flowers, discussing her sexual relationship with then President Bill Clinton.
+Bey claimed his TV show was canceled in December 1996, despite the high ratings it maintained, as a direct result of doing a program with Gennifer Flowers, discussing her sexual relationship with then President Bill Clinton.

-A scene from the film Brüno depicts the filming of an episode of a fictional variation on the show called Today with Richard Bey.
-The production team, along with Bey, set up the program to invite an unsuspecting audience to participate in a segment where Brüno (Sacha Baron Cohen) appears as a guest, talking about his adopted son who is black.
+A scene from the 2009 film Brüno depicts the filming of an episode of a fictional variation on the show called Today with Richard Bey.
+The production team, along with Bey, set up the program to invite an unsuspecting audience to participate in a segment where Brüno (Sacha Baron Cohen) appears as a guest, talking about his Black adopted son.
 In response to questions from the audience, Brüno reveals that he gave his son the "traditional African name" O.J. and claims that he "swapped" an iPod for his son.
-The predominantly black audience becomes outraged over Brüno's responses.
+The predominantly Black audience becomes outraged over Brüno's responses.

+A scene from the 1996 (season 9, episode 16) Married... with Children has Steve Rhodes asking his ex-wife Marcy if her new husband is at home watching Richard Bey.